stephenrdoyle/LSHTM_ParasiteGenomics/Module_4_Genome_Assembly.md

 ***Questions***
 - FastQC / MultiQC output
 	- What are the similarities / differences between read 1 and read 2?
 	- Are the base quality and nucleotide frequency distributions relatively level, or are they uneven?
+If so, why might this be the case?

 - Kraken
 	- What proportion of the reads are “unclassified”, and therefore potentially *S. mansoni* reads?